-(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-Bank of Taiwan (Unsecured) Subtotal Less: current portion 50,000 722,906 (157,524) 1.595% The term of loan is 5 years and it could be appropriated separately.
+Creditor 30 June 2023 Rate (%) Repayment period and methods Bank of Taiwan (Secured) \$279,117 1.595% The term of the loan is 10 years and it could be appropriated separately.
 The loan is not a revolving loan.
 The grace period starts on the first drawdown date until the expiration of 3 years, during which time the interest is repaid monthly.
-The principals are paid in 24 installments from the fourth year with one month as one installment and interests are repaid monthly.
-The loan shall be repaid equally in installments and repay the principal on the 15th day of each month.
-Total \$565,382 Creditor 31 December 2022 Rate (%) Repayment period and methods Bank of Taiwan (Secured) \$269,418 1.470% The term of the loan is 10 years and it could be appropriated separately.
-The loan is not a revolving loan.
-The grace period starts on the first drawdown date until the expiration of 3 years, during which time the interest is repaid monthly.
 The principals are repaid in 84 installments from the fourth year with each month as one installment.
 The loan shall be repaid equally by installments and repay the principal on the 15th day of each month.
-Bank of Taiwan (Secured) 240,000 1.430% Interests are paid monthly from 2 September 2020 through 7 December 2032.
-Principal is repaid monthly with 144 installments.
-Bank of Taiwan (Secured) 181,941 1.470% The term of the loan is 7 years and it could be appropriated separately.
+Bank of Taiwan (Secured) 228,000 1.559% Interests are paid monthly from 2 September 2020 through 7 December 2032.
+Principals are paid in 144 installments.
+Bank of Taiwan (Secured) 163,438 1.595% The term of the loan is 7 years and it could be appropriated separately.
 The loan is not a revolving loan.
 Each month is deemed as one installment starting from the first drawdown date.
 The principals are paid in 84 installments and interests are repaid monthly.
 The principal shall be repaid on the 15th day of each month.

-(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-Bank of Taiwan (Unecured) 75,000 1.470% The term of loan is 5 years and it could be appropriated separately.
+Bank of Taiwan (Secured) 50,000 1.595% The term of loan is 5 years and it could be appropriated separately.
 The loan is not a revolving loan.
 The grace period starts on the first drawdown date until the expiration of 3 years, during which time the interest is repaid monthly.
 The principals are paid in 24 installments from the fourth year with one month as one installment and interests are repaid monthly.
 The loan shall be repaid equally in installments and repay the principal on the 15th day of each month.

-Subtotal 766,359

-Less: current portion (152,454)

-Total \$613,905
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-Creditor 30 June 2022 Rate (%) Repayment period and methods
+Creditor 30 June 2023 Rate (%) Repayment period and methods

-Bank of Taiwan \$252,000 1.03% Interests are paid monthly from 2

-(Secured) September 2020 through 7 December

-2032.
-Principal is repaid monthly with 144 installments.
+Bank of Taiwan 2,351 1.595% The term of the loan is 10 years and it

+(Unsecured) could be appropriated separately.
+The

+loan is not a revolving loan.
+The grace

+period starts on the first drawdown date

+until the expiration of 3 years, during

+which time the interest is repaid monthly.

+The principals are repaid in 84

+installments from the fourth year with

+each month as one installment.
+The loan

+shall be repaid equally by installments

+and repay the principal on the 15th day of

+each month.

+Subtotal 722,906

-Less: current portion (24,000)
+Less: current portion (157,524)

-Total \$228,000
+Total \$565,382

-- B. Certain land and buildings are pledged as first priority security for secured bank loans with Bank of Taiwan, please refer to Note 8 for more details. - (9) Post-employment benefits
+B. Certain land and buildings are pledged as first priority security for secured bank loans with Bank of Taiwan, please refer to Note 8 for more details.

+(9) Other payables